-USMC Cpl.
-Juan Dominguez (Ret.) joined the Marine Corps as part of his family’s military tradition carried on by his father, uncles and grandfather.
+Retired U.S. Marine Corps Corporal Juan Dominguez joined the Marine Corps as part of his family’s military tradition carried on by his father, uncles and grandfather.
 He began boot camp in September 2007 in San Diego.
 Upon completion of his military occupational specialty, Juan was soon headed to Afghanistan.

-While recovering in the hospital, Juan met his wife Alexis.
-They were married in 2013 and currently reside in their custom specially adapted smart home in Temecula, CA. Juan also serves as a Gary Sinise Foundation Ambassador.
+The Gary Sinise Foundation is honored to have built Juan a custom specially adapted smart home in Temecula, CA. Juan also serves as a Gary Sinise Foundation Ambassador.